Wormgit/Cows2021/README.md

 ## Depedencies
 1) Clone this repository.
-2) Modify the prefix in `conda_detection.yaml` with your own path and name and create your environment using anaconda.
+2) Modify the prefix in `conda_detection.yaml` with your own path and name.
+Create your environment using anaconda.
 3) Instead of installing `pycocotools`, use the pycocotools in this repository.

 ## Usage

 ### Cow Detection

 #### Testing
-To test a trained model, run rotate_test.py
+To test a trained model, copy the [trained model weight for detection](https://data.bris.ac.uk/data/dataset/0096ed43188f439745155da595f13b38) resnet50_trained_144.h5.
+Run rotate_test.py.

 #### Training